San Diego Asian Film Festival

-The San Diego Asian Film Festival (SDAFF) is an annual event organized by Pacific Arts Movement (formerly the San Diego Asian Film Foundation) that takes place every November in San Diego, California.
+The San Diego Asian Film Festival (SDAFF) is an annual film festival in San Diego, California, organized by Pacific Arts Movement.
+It place every November.

 Background

 SDAFF is the flagship event for the non-profit organization Pacific Arts Movement (Pac-Arts, formerly the San Diego Asian Film Foundation), which also puts on several other arts and culture events throughout the year.
 The mission of Pacific Arts Movement is to present Pan Asian media arts to San Diego residents and visitors in order to inspire, entertain and support a more compassionate society.
-Throughout the year, Pacific Arts Movement offers student internships, cultural literacy programs with local high schools and colleges, and a high school filmmaker project entitled “Reel Voices.”
+Throughout the year, Pacific Arts Movement offers student internships, cultural literacy programs with local high schools and colleges, and a high school filmmaker project entitled "Reel Voices."
 Pacific Arts Movement also teams up with several movie production and marketing companies to promote both independent and mainstream films that are inline with the mission of the organization.

 History

 SDAFF found its inception in August 2000 when it was first organized as a fundraiser by the Asian American Journalists Association.
 After receiving numerous film entries, both domestically and internationally, and seeing sold out crowds at its inaugural festival, Lee Ann Kim, the founding director, saw the potential of making SDAFF an organizational entity of its own.
 Kim teamed up with several journalists, writers, filmmakers, and community leaders to turn the film festival into the larger non-profit organization that Pacific Arts Movement is today.
 Since then, the org and SDAFF have consistently grown in size and recognition with each passing year.

+In 2025 the San Diego Asian Film Festival is a large international event that shows about 150 movies from 30 countries over ten days.
+The festival is famous for its wide mix of films, intentionally putting challenging art-house movies and works from "Masters" alongside fun, popular films like the yearly Mystery Kung Fu Theater.
+The movies shown range from experimental pieces like "Debut, or, Objects of the Field of Debris" to a newly restored version of the classic Bollywood comedy "Andaz Apna Apna," and a new film by master director Lav Diaz.
+You can see the films at different places in San Diego, including the La Paloma Theatre, UltraStar Mission Valley at Hazard Center, and the UC San Diego Price Center.